What is the one thing that successful startup founders have that struggling startups fail to implement?

 Successful startups happen when the founder(s) establish a personal brand.

-It should go without saying that modern marketing relies heavily on your personal brand.
+It should go without saying that modern-day marketing relies heavily on your personal brand.
+These days, consumers prefer to invest in a company where they know the owner and know about them, rather than just purchasing from a corporate company where you don’t know anything about who owns and operates the business.
 Think of influencers, YouTubers, and even startup founders like Jeff Bezos.
-All of these people have capitalized on their legacy by making sure that people know who they are.
+All of these people have capitalized on their legacy by making sure that people know who they are, what they do, their interests, and their values.

-Sure, Amazon holds up well on its own.
-But it’s because people like Bezos position themselves as leaders in these growing industries that they are able to surpass their competition.
+Sure, Amazon holds up well on its own and doesn’t need much to keep it profiting.
+But it’s because people like Jeff Bezos position themselves as leaders in these growing industries that they are able to surpass their competition.
+When Jeff Bezos started Amazon, he was only selling books.
+He had a vision for his company, and by positioning himself as the expert in his industry, he was able to grow Amazon into the monster company it is today.
 Now, Bezo’s startup is a staple in the modern era.

 So what is personal branding and how can startup founders use it to their advantage?